Trump opioid plan includes death penalty for traffickers

 “We call it the crisis next door because everyone knows someone,” said Kellyanne Conway, a Trump senior adviser.
 “This is no longer somebody else’s community, somebody else’s kid, somebody else’s co-worker.”

-Other elements of the plan Trump will discuss Monday call for a nationwide public awareness campaign, which Trump announced last October, and increased research and development through public-private partnerships between the federal National Institutes of Health and pharmaceutical companies.
+Other elements of the plan Trump call for a nationwide public awareness campaign, which Trump announced last October, and increased research and development through public-private partnerships between the federal National Institutes of Health and pharmaceutical companies.

 Bremberg said the administration also has a plan to cut the number of filled opioid prescriptions by one-third within three years.

-The stop in New Hampshire will be Trump’s first visit as president.
+The stop in New Hampshire will be Trump’s first as president.
 He won the state’s 2016 Republican presidential primary but narrowly lost in the general election to Hillary Clinton.
 It follows a visit to the state last week by retiring Sen. Jeff Flake, R-Ariz., a persistent Trump critic.
 Flake told New Hampshire Republicans that someone needs to stop Trump — and it could be him if no one else steps up.

 Associated Press writer Mark Sherman contributed to this report.